akarp0508/assembler/README.md

 This assembler requires 3 configuration files
  - instructions list
  - parameters list
  - psuedoinstructions list

+General rules for configs and assembly code:
+ - Every line with any uncommented non-space character(s) is taken into consideration
+ - Comments can be made with # (everything behind this symbol in the line does not affect assembler)
+ - The bit furthest to right is always bit 0, the next bit on the left is bit 1 and so on

 # Syntax of the parameters list
 Every parameter needs to have specified its:
  - name (later used as referece in instructions config)
- - syntax of a parameter, with all numbers named (e.g. "REG[%regnum/decusnumber(0_32)]", the correct way to write this parameter is REG[0], REG[1], REG[2] ...
+ - syntax of a parameter, with all numbers named (e.g. "REG[%regnum/usdecnumber(0_32)]", the correct way to write this parameter is REG[0], REG[1], REG[2] ...
 REG[31])
  - syntax of coding the value in parameters (e.g. 0-5:regnum meaning that the value will be stored in first 5 bits)

-Other detiales:
+Other details:
- - you can also code static numbers in a parameter (e.g. 0-5:01001 meaning that 5 first bits will be 01001)
+ - you can also code static numbers in a parameter (e.g. 0-5:01001 meaning that 5 first bits of the base will be replaced for 01001)
- - tou can also add bits after or before instruction by adding -/+ sign (e.g. +0-5:00000, this means that there will be 00000 added to the end of current instruction code)
+ - tou can also add bits after or before instruction by adding +/- sign (e.g. +5:00000, this means that there will be 00000 "on the left" of current instruction code)

 There are 6 types of number values you can easily read:
  - number - reads decimal, hexadecimal and binary values